arTaylor98/SIMITproject/README.md

 # SIMITproject
-Playground for Simmen's SIMIT API calls

-Research into c++ API calls to SIMIT.
-Trying to create interface.
+Playground for Simmen's Shared memeory coupling (SHM) Research into c++ SHM to SIMIT.
+Trying to create interface extrenal software and SIMIT.